AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ##### Note: Criminal cards

 Hanafuda (花札, 'Flower Cards') are a type of playing cards used for a variety of games.
 Typically used for illegal gambling, possession of one of these decks is for those not intending to be on the good side of the law.
-More details on games can be found in the next section
+More details on games can be found in the next section.

 }}